raytronichen/raytronichen.github.io/about.md

     <li>Industry observations and thoughts</li>
   </ul>

-  <p>I hope to exchange and learn with everyone through this platform and make progress together.</p>

-  <p>If you have any questions or suggestions, please feel free to contact me via Reddit.</p>
+  <p>I hope to exchange and learn with everyone through this platform and make progress together.
+If you have any questions or suggestions, please feel free to contact me via Reddit.</p>
 </div>